alteryx/alteryx-open-src-update-checker/README.md

     <img src="http://www.featurelabs.com/wp-content/uploads/2017/12/logo.png" alt="Featuretools" />
 </a>

-Featuretools Update Checker is an open source project created by [Feature Labs](https://www.featurelabs.com/).
+Featuretools update checker is an open source project created by [Feature Labs](https://www.featurelabs.com/).
 To see the other open source projects we're working on visit Feature Labs [Open Source](https://www.featurelabs.com/open).
 If building impactful data science pipelines is important to you or your business, please [get in touch](https://www.featurelabs.com/contact/).